Have you heard about Camp Discovery? It’s a camp specifically for women with spinal cord injuries and other

 In 2009, nine years after her accident, Tricia founded a camp in Colorado specifically for women 21-years-old and up who are in wheelchairs for conditions like spinal cord injury, multiple sclerosis, spina bifida, and other conditions.
 Aptly named Camp Discovery, this camp helps women redefine their lives and forget the old limits.

 Over the years, the camp has grown, and women from all over the country attend each year at the beautiful Rocky Mountain Village in Empire, Colorado.
-In addition to being able to commune with one another and forge new friendships, the female camp-goers participate activities such as:
+In addition to being able to commune with one another and forge new friendships, the female camp-goers participate in activities such as:

 - Wheelchair tennis